 In addition to student academic appointments, financial support is available to graduate students in the form of fellowships or other awards.
-Fellowships carry no specific job responsiblities; the only requirement is that you continue to make good progress toward your degree.
+Fellowships carry no specific job responsibilities; the only requirement is that you continue to make good progress toward your degree.
 Other types of awards include scholarships, research grants, and travel grants.

 Students in the College of Arts and Sciences are eligible to apply for a variety of awards and research grants.
 The list of awards is provided below.
 Students are encouraged to apply to the awards for which they meet the criteria.
 All graduate students are also encouraged to submit a general application and FAFSA once a year to be eligible for faculty nominated and selected awards.